Overview of Work Packages 6 and 7:

 - Although expected data volume will not exceed several terabytes, the complexity of the data sets would make technologies used for “big data” useful to consider

 The main task of the final InfoCentre is data analysis.
 It is expected that transactions are mainly bulk uploads.
 Changes or updates to data are minimal.
 The final Information Centre solution is optimized for data analysis.
 The data for analysis are primarily structured data.
-It is anticipated that unstructured data (like images or 3D structures) are analysed by their metadata, not by the original data directly.
+It is anticipated that unstructured data (like images or 3D structures) are analyzed by their metadata, not by the original data directly.
 A structured database with focus of analysis seems to be the most appropriate solution.
 Thus OLAP (On-line Analytical Processing) systems are the preferred solutions.

 The finally selected solution is a combination of two databases: tranSMART for patient and ~omics data and LSP for discovery/preclinical data.
 One major advantage of the proposed solution by combining existing databases is the utilization of the available databases building up a combined repository.
 Advantages are